vincentbarr/vincentbarr.github.com/about.md

 Current advisor, former Co-Chair of the Mentor Leadership Council & Mentor-Coach at [New York Needs You](www.newyorkneedsyou.org), a non-profit that helps first-generation college students recognize and pursue their professional aspirations, thus closing the opportunity gap.

-##Profiles
+##Profiles\*

 * INTJ
-* Gallup’s StrengthsFinder 2.0: Competition, Restorative, Command, Focus, Achiever _Including the 'profiles' section at the cost of appearing (or being) obnoxious for the value of meeting potentially interesting, like/unlike-minded people._
+* Gallup’s StrengthsFinder 2.0: Competition, Restorative, Command, Focus, Achiever

+_Including the this section at the cost of appearing (or being) obnoxious for the value of meeting potentially interesting, like/unlike-minded people._